alisaiyed653/DevOps-project/README.md

 ---
 ### 6. Integrating Jenkins for CI/CD

-   - **Jenkins Installation**:
+   - **Jenkins Installation (UPDATED)**:
-      - Installed Jenkins on an EC2 instance, configuring it to run on port 8080 for web access.
+      - Previously I was laucnhing an instance on the AWS console and manually configuring and installing the dependencies as well as configuring it to run on port 8080.
+As I am using AWS as an individual I do not want to rack up bills and keep these instances active          continuously.
+As a result I added this to my terraform script and automated this process so now my updated main.tf file contains this procedure.
       - Verified installation by accessing Jenkins via the public IP address.

    - **Configuring Jenkins**: